dkeshri/Study/Backend/dotnet/IOT/IOTConcept/DataSync/Dkeshri.DataSync.DBChangeEmitter/README.md

 ## Configuration.

-After running this application, it will perform **database migration**, creating a table named `ChangeTrackers` in your database.
+When this application runs, it performs a database migration and creates a table called `ChangeTrackers` in your database.

-You need to insert your table into the `ChangeTrackers` table.
-This table contains two columns: `TableName` and `ChangeVersion`.
-You need to set initial value as `0` to `ChangeVersion` column.
+* To start tracking changes, you need to manually insert the names of the tables you want to track into the ChangeTrackers table.

+* The `ChangeTrackers` table contains two columns:
+    a. `TableName`: Specifies the name of the table to be tracked.
+    b. `ChangeVersion`: Tracks the version of changes.
+You must set the initial value of the ChangeVersion column to `0`.

-use below query to insert tableName.
+Use below query to insert trackable tables.
 ```sql
 INSERT Into ChangeTrackers (TableName,ChangeVersion)
 VALUES('YourTableName',0);
 ```

-> Note: Make sure dependent tableName should be there in ChangeTrackers.
+**Note**: Ensure that dependent tables are also included in the ChangeTrackers table.

 **Example**

-let say you have two tables `orders` and `ordersSummary` tables, `Orders` table has foreign refrance of `ordersSummary` table then you have to insert both tableName (`orders` and `OrdersSummary`) in `ChangeTrackers` Table.
+If you have two tables, `Orders` and `OrdersSummary`, where the `Orders` table has a foreign key reference to the `OrdersSummary` table, you must insert both table names (`Orders` and `OrdersSummary`) into the `ChangeTrackers` table.

-> After inserting tables in `ChangeTrackers` you need to restart Emitter Application, to Enable Change tracker on newly added Tables.
+> After adding tables to the `ChangeTrackers` table, you need to restart the Emitter application to enable change tracking for the newly added tables.

-** If don't want to restert Emitter Application**

-Run below query to manually enable
+**If you don't want to restart the Emitter application**, run the following query to manually enable change tracking

 ```sql
 ALTER TABLE TableName